Martie L. Moore

 Sue MacInnes is Medline’s chief market solutions officer.
 With more than 30 years of healthcare experience as a clinician, chief executive and thought leader, MacInnes is driving new strategies designed to help Integrated Delivery Network (IDN) systems successfully manage integration, cost, quality, and outcomes as well as patient preference, loyalty and awareness.

-Barbara Connell is vice president of clinical services at Medline and responsible for the development and execution of clinical educational programs focused on infectious disease and infection prevention.
-With over 20 years’ experience as a medical technologist working specifically in the areas of microbiology, hematology and blood banking, Connell also brings 15 years’ experience in the IVD laboratory diagnostics business.
+Barbara Connell is vice president of medical affairs at Medline.
+Connell has over 20 years’ experience as a medical technologist working specifically in the areas of microbiology, hematology and blood banking, Connell also brings 15 years’ experience in the IVD laboratory diagnostics business.

 Doug Golwas has over 20 years’ experience in sales, marketing and business development leadership.
 His experience has been focused on medical product development, sales and supply chain.
 In his current role, Golwas is responsible for overall leadership of corporate sales at Medline.
 These responsibilities include Medline’s programs and services including financial offering and contracting, logistics solutions, and technology in support of med/surg distribution and supply chain to hospitals and IHNs.
 His experience with Medline includes work with GPOs, aggregation groups and major IHNs.
 He most recently led the company’s ambulatory surgery center division.
 He received his Bachelor of Science from Texas Tech University and holds an MBA from the University of Dallas.